JustM0J0/SimplyXorO/README.md

 # SimplyXorO
 The ancient game of X and O, first played in the temples of Japan around 5000BC and brought down from generation to generation.
-Because of this game, wars have been fought, nations have fallen and warriors arise.
+Because of this game, wars have been fought, nations have fallen and warriors have risen.
 Now, it is your turn to play.

 Requirements:
 Python 3